 Maternity and paternity leave in the Netherlands

-For fathers, you get 2 days paid paternity leave and 3 days unpaid.
-There’s no need to take leave right away either!
-You can take parental leave until your child reaches the age of 8.
-You can usually take longer unpaid leave if it discussed with the employer before though.
+You can take parental leave until your child reaches the age of 8, however, you can usually take longer unpaid leave if it discussed with the employer before though.

 No quite a vacation, but still important.
 If you fall ill and you’re meant to be at work, then you need to call your employer ASAP.